Our Team

 Community Engagement Director

 Marie joined Harpeth Conservancy in August 2022.
-She brings over 15 years of experience mobilizing communities and building organizations that practice economic, racial, and environmental justice in the U.S. South.
-She has a Masters of Divinity from Vanderbilt University where she focused on culture, ecology, and social movements, and has completed coursework toward a Masters of Conservation Biology from Miami University focusing on grassroots conservation, specifically environmental justice issues related to land, water, and food.
+She brings over 15 years of experience in the non-profit world, educating and mobilizing communities to be advocates for the environment.
+She has a Master’s of Divinity from Vanderbilt University, where she focused on culture, ecology, and social movements, and has completed coursework toward a Master’s of Conservation Biology from Miami University, focusing on grassroots conservation.

 Elise Karpinski, Esq.